makdosx/phpddos/README.md

 Because the program is continuously refreshed for packet delivery, <br>
 the errror.log and other-vhosts-log-log files are filled with information. <br><br>

+If you want to start a new installation, press stop <br>

+To end all attacks completely restart your server
+(The program will not stop sending packages to the destination even tap stop) <br><br>

 ![phpddos_disabled](phpddos_disabled.png) <br> <br> <br>